 Receipt Capture

-Nobody likes to keep printed or handwritten receipts at home or office.
+Nobody likes to keep printed or handwritten receipts at home or in the office.
 Therefore, a receipt capture feature on the money management app helps you to digitize the process.
 You can capture a picture of the receipt and store it on the app for future reference if needed.

 Tax Deduction